filemonitor/file_monitor/README.md

   to task table
 * modify Files part of UI: nested table instead of inspect, fix sizing
 * How to clean up jobs?
 I had to go in rails console, otherwise I would have to remove 500 FileMonitorJobs one by one.
+* For now the tool is working only for SFTP to S3 transfer.
+Extend to another types.
+The main block: different interfaces for IOStreams::Paths #each_child method for different streams.
+* Dockerize application

 This README would normally document whatever steps are necessary to get the